meysamhadeli/problem-details/README.md

 ### Built-in function:

-For return desired response we can use some built in `handy problem details function` for return our error base on [RFC 7807](https://datatracker.ietf.org/doc/html/rfc7807) standard.
+For return desired response we can use some built in `handy problem details function` like `BadRequestErr`,... for return our error base on [RFC 7807](https://datatracker.ietf.org/doc/html/rfc7807) standard.

 ```go
 // sample with built in problem details function error